pitag-ha/ocaml-devcontainer/README.md

 # OCaml Dev Container

-A basic devcontainer for OCaml development.
-It is based on the latest versions of OCaml and Debian.
+A basic dev container for OCaml development.
+It is based on the latest stable versions of OCaml and Debian.

 Current configuration supports simple workflow of:
 - Editing code using [OCaml Platform VSCode extension](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform)